A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups

 \subsection{Checking hierarchical hyperbolicity}

 We now have all the tools to prove the main conclusion of Theorem~\ref{thm:MCG_quotient}, namely hierarchical hyperbolicity of the quotient group.
-We apply Convention \ref{conv:lift_all_the_way} about lifting to $\mathcal C(S)$ rather than to $X$ in this subsection as well, with one clearly stated exception at the very end of the following proof.
+We apply Convention \ref{conv:lift_all_the_way} about lifting to $\mathcal C(S)$ rather than to $X$ in this subsection as well, with exceptions clearly marked.